 Cheddar Cheese Sharpness

 Mild Cheddar cheese is generally aged for 2 to 3 months, whereas an extra sharp might be aged for as long as a year.
-Our sharpest Cheddar cheeses, such as Cabot Private Stock and Cabot Vintage Choice, are aged between 16 months and two or more years!
+Our sharpest cheddar cheeses, such as Cabot Private Stock and Cabot Vintage Choice, are aged between 16 months and two or more years!

-View more on Cheddar Sharpness Scale.
+View more on our Cheddar Sharpness Scale.

 Kosher & Halal Diets

 Cabot is certified kosher and offers kosher products.
-We maintain kosher standards under the supervision of a rabbi and offer a broad range of halal Cheddar cheeses that meet the rules and regulations specified by a supervising Islamic Administrator.
+We maintain kosher standards under the supervision of a rabbi and offer a broad range of halal cheddar cheeses that meet the rules and regulations specified by a supervising Islamic Administrator.

 Cabot produces many lactose-free cheeses.
 Some of our cheeses that contain zero (0) grams of lactose include Cheddar, Light Cheddar, Monterey Jack, Pepper Jack and Muenster.

-Cabot Cheddar cheese varieties have been awarded Best in Class at national and international cheese competitions for more than twenty years running!
+Cabot cheddar cheese varieties have been awarded Best in Class at national and international cheese competitions for more than twenty years running!
 So, it probably goes without saying that we’re passionate about cheese.
-In fact, most of us can distinguish between mild and sharp Cheddar cheese with just one bite!
+In fact, most of us can distinguish between mild and sharp cheddar cheese with just one bite!

-We also know how Cheddar cheese is made, how it’s best served, and most importantly, how to distinguish its sharpness.
+We also know how cheddar cheese is made, how it’s best served, and most importantly, how to distinguish its sharpness.
 But for the farm families who own Cabot, it’s not just about great tasting cheese—making the World’s Best Cheddar, and other fine American cheeses, is our livelihood.
 So, we also analyze cheese industry market trends and statistics—particularly as they pertain to small cheese making companies and naturally aged cheeses.
 Simply put, we’re cheese experts.